Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

 - **Path Variable:** `id` (long, **required**)
 - **Response:** [Subject](#subject) object
 - **Description:** Retrieves a specific subject by its ID
+- **Error Responses:**
+  - 404 Not Found: If subject with given ID doesn't exist

 #### Get Subjects by Department